Identity-Unkn0wn/Ender-5-Plus-Upgrades/Installing Sprite Extruder/Printing Sprite Extruder Parts.md

         * Infill Pattern: Gyroid (your descretion)
         * Supports: off (this depends on how much you trust your print settings/ tuning)

     > **Note:** Everything is really your prefrance, this is just what has worked for me.
-Outside of what I provided will be up to what you have your printer tuned for that printer and nozzle diameter. **REMINDER:** This [Mount](#mount)  will melt if the filament used doesn't have a high temp threshold.
+Outside of what I provided will be up to what you have your printer tuned for and nozzle diameter. **REMINDER:** This [Mount](#mount)  will melt if the filament used doesn't have a high temp threshold.

 # Extruder Cable Mount
 This next item is optional, if you have a better method you want to use go ahead, but the cable harness will drag on the Y-axis stepper motor and bars.